dds/bosabosa.org/content/blog/christmas-day-2020/index.md

 ---
 title: Christmas Day 2020
 date: 2020-12-25T23:44:00-0800
-description: Praise for small joys ☃️
+description: Merry Christmas and happy holidays, 2020.
 tags: Christmas, gratitude
 ---

-Merry Christmas and happy holidays to everyone.
-What a terrible year 2020 has been for everyone.
+Oh my God, what a terrible year 2020 has been for everyone.
 I'm incredibly thankful for the people in my life and all of the relative comfort and stability I've been able to have this year.

 I want to say to everyone with an empty space in their family where a loved one should be, I'm sorry.
 Chances are, you feel lonely but are not alone.
 I hope you